Charlie Blackmon Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective 6.5 K/9, the second-worst in MLB.
+- The Nationals pitching staff ranks 27th in MLB with a collective seven strikeouts per nine innings.

-- The Nationals have the 24th-ranked team ERA among all MLB pitching staffs (5.67).
+- The Nationals have the 21st-ranked team ERA across all league pitching staffs (5.08).

-- Nationals pitchers combine to give up 13 total home runs at a rate of 2.2 per game (fourth-most in baseball).
+- Nationals pitchers combine to give up the fifth-most home runs in baseball (13 total, 1.9 per game).

-- In his last appearance on Saturday, the right-hander threw five innings against the Atlanta Braves, allowing five earned runs while surrendering seven hits.
+- The lefty last appeared on Sunday against the Atlanta Braves, when he tossed 5 1/3 innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.